 Attitude of Gratitude:

-How was your week?!
+How was your week?
 What were you grateful for last week?!
-How do you keep your focus and stay in the moment?!
+How do you enjoy the calm before the storm?

 Attitude of Gratitude: